leancodepl/corelibrary/docs/cqrs/query/index.md

 # Query

-Query is just a class that implements the `IQuery<TResult>` interface (there's also non-generic `IQuery` interface but it shouldn't be used directly).
+Query is a class that implements the `IQuery<TResult>` interface (there's also non-generic `IQuery` interface but it shouldn't be used directly).
 The only generic parameter specifies the type that the query returns when executed.
 It should be a DTO (because most of the time it will be serialized).
 Queries get the data from the system but don't modify it.

 ## Packages